Automattic/Edit-Flow/readme.txt

 * empowering newsrooms, blog networks and multi-user blogs to manage more of their editorial workflow from within the WordPress admin; and
 * building out a way to track all of this active meta data within the system as a way of visualizing content and priorities at a glance.

-More details can be found on the [CoPress Wiki](http://www.copress.org/wiki/Edit_Flow_Project)
+More details can be found on the [Edit Flow website](http://www.editflow.org/)

 We welcome any and all feedback.
 Ideas are more awesome than money (okay, not always).
-Contact us at [editflow@copress.org](mailto:editflow@copress.org).
+Contact us at [feedback@editflow.org](mailto:feedback@editflow.org).

 = Stage 1: Custom Post Statuses =